 Chitimacha Tribal School is required to have an updated immunization record on each child.
 The immunization record consists of all proper immunizations needed to attend school.
-If you do not provide one, you will have 2 weeks from the first day of school or 2 weeks from the date of enrolling to provide one.
-After 2 weeks, the student will not be allowed to attend school until the school receives the updated immunization record or 1) parent submits a written statement from a physician stating that the procedure is contraindicated for medical reasons or 2) written dissent from the parent or guardian. https://ldh.la.gov/page/2846
+If you do not provide one, you will have two weeks from the first day of school or two weeks from the date of enrolling to provide one.
+After two weeks, the child will not be allowed to attend school until the school receives the updated immunization record or 1) the parent/guardian submits a written statement from a physician stating that the procedure is contraindicated for medical reasons or 2) written dissent from the parent/guardian. https://ldh.la.gov/page/2846

-In the event of an outbreak of a vaccine-preventable disease at CTS, the administrators of CTS are empowered, upon the recommendation of the office of public health, to exclude from attendance unimmunized students until the appropriate disease incubation period has expired or the unimmunized student presents evidence of immunization.
+In the event of an outbreak of a vaccine-preventable disease at CTS, the administrators of CTS are empowered, upon the recommendation of the Office of Public Health, to exclude from attendance unimmunized students until the appropriate disease incubation period has expired or the unimmunized student presents evidence of immunization.